Discussing Torah matters because the Torah matters

 Woe to you, Pharisees!
 You’re like whitewashed tombs which outwardly appear beautiful, but inside you’re full of dead people’s bones and all uncleanness.
 You outwardly appear righteous to others, but within you’re full of hypocrisy and lawlessness.

 Peacemakers are the first to admit their faults and shortcomings.
 For the sake of restoring peace, they’ll lay down a win.
-They’ll look for opportunities to ask for forgiveness.
+They’ll look for opportunities to seek forgiveness.
 But the Pharisee sweeps such inclinations under the rug because “maintaining appearances” has all the priority.
 In so doing, he is not a peacemaker called the son of God.
 He is a pious-looking individual who murders the Son of God!

 Blessing & curse #8: